BIPV-vs-BAPV

 If you are planning a solar facade project and need expert guidance, Elemex can help.
 Our team specializes in advanced facade systems, including Solstex® BIPV solutions designed to balance performance, durability, and architectural integration.
 Whether you are evaluating applied solar options or exploring a fully integrated photovoltaic facade, Elemex works closely with architects and developers to deliver smart, sustainable building envelopes.

-If you would like to learn more about Solar BIPV, please contact an Elemex representative.
+If you would like to learn more about BIPV, please contact an Elemex representative.